ECH3373/api-hub/README.md

 ## Description

-This API is designed to manage courses within an organization.
-It allows performing CRUD operations (Create, Read, Update, Delete) for course records.
-The application is built using Node.js and Express, and data is stored in MySQL.
+This API is designed to manage hub within an organization.

 ## Technologies

 - **Node.js**: JavaScript runtime for building the API.
 - **Express**: Web framework for Node.js to handle routing and requests.
-- **MySQL**: Relational database to store department data.
 - **Git**: Version control system used to manage the project.
 - **GitHub**: Cloud-based repository hosting for version control and collaboration.
 - **Docker**: Containerization tool to create and deploy the API in a consistent environment across different platforms.